 There are old home videos of me as young as four or five years old, picking flowers and placing them delicately in my garden basket, as I quizzically look to the camera and ask, “How many flowers do you think there are, Mom?"

 I then stop myself, only to turn back and answer my own question, "Well, God knows each and every one of them, every petal."

 It should come as no surprise that when I started asking these sorts of questions - questions about the existence, nature, and character of God - I was directed to a Bible.
-The only Bible I had was a Kings James Version my dad gave to me.
+The only Bible I had was a Kings James Version my dad had given to me.
 It didn't make all that much sense to me as a young girl; the "thy's" "thou's" and old English syntax (which I have now come to adore in adulthood) were like a foreign language.
 Simply talking about God was a foreign language as it was!

 It wasn’t until the summer of 2010 that I was given a Bible I could truly understand.
 The scriptures were in the NIV and they immediately pierced through to the deepest parts of my heart.
 In just a few days with my head in that Bible and with one listen to a worship song by a random camp band that spoke to the depths of my pain ("Light Beyond the Sun" by M. Filmore), I gave my life to Jesus in a small, overcrowded forum tucked behind the back roads of the Santa Cruz mountains.
-All in a whirlwind of one moment, the gospel made perfect sense and no sense at all - and I wanted all of it.
+All in a whirlwind of one moment, the gospel made perfect sense and no sense at all - and I wanted all and everything to do with it.